 The Emotional Loop

 These areas respond to emotion.
-It is part of our emotional loop and if not functioning properly due to structural or functional abnormalities, the regulation of those emotions can become skewed.
+If this are is not functioning properly due to structural or functional abnormalities, regulation of emotions can become impaired.
 Emotional trauma, physical trauma, or infections may be contributing factors to this abnormal regulation of emotion.

 The brain’s interpretation of emotional stimuli is what calms or amplifies this emotional loop.
 In OCD, anxiety from perceived emotion amplifies this limbic loop having a profound effect on the basal ganglia.
 This leads to alterations in neurochemicals such as dopamine and serotonin which further contributes to the obsessions and compulsions associated with OCD.